cgolden15/ExoDevelopment/index.md

 # Discord Bot Development & Hosting

 ## Development Comissions:
 Exo Development is currently open for Discord bot comissions!
 We currently have over 10 active bots serving over 40,000 users!
-Join our server to
+Join our [Discord Server](https://discord.link/ExoDev) to get in contact with us for pricing and more information!

 # Projects:
 Currently Exo Development has released the following public projects,